feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k_8085/README.md

 * Tx: `RST 08` expects a byte to transmit in the `a` register.
 * Rx: `RST 10` returns a received byte in the `a` register, and will block (loop) until it has a byte to return.
 * Rx Check: `RST 18` will immediately return the number of bytes in the Rx buffer (0 if buffer empty) in the `a` register.
-* Unused: `RST 20`, `RST 28`, `RST 30` are available to the user.
+* Unused: `RST 20`, `RST 28`, `RST 30`, `RST 38` are available to the user.
-* INT: `RST 38` is used by the ACIA 68B50 Serial Device through the IM1 `INT` location.
+* IRQ 5.5: is used by the 8085 CPU Module ACIA 68B50 Serial Device.
+* IRQ 6.5: is connected to the RC2014 Bus `INT`, is unused, and is available to the user.
+* IRQ 7.5: is connected to the RC2014 RX and can be used to trigger bit banged serial on SID.
-* NMI: `NMI` is unused and is available to the user.
+* TRAP: is connected to the RC2014 Bus `NMI`, is unused and is available to the user.

 All `RST xx` targets can be rewritten in a `JP` table originating at `0x8000` in RAM.
 This allows the use of debugging tools and reorganising the efficient `RST` instructions as needed.
+Check the source to see the address of each `RST xx`.

 ## USR Jump Address & Parameter Access